-- the status of transmission circuits being in or out of service;

-- the status of units (on/off);

-- power-flows on circuits and interconnectors;

-- real-time demand;

-- real-time wind output;

-- system voltages;
+- the status of transmission circuits being in or out of service. - the status of units (on/off). - power-flows on circuits and interconnectors. - real-time demand; - real-time wind and solar output and availability; - maximum and minimum MWh charge capacity of batteries; - system voltages; - system frequency

-- system frequency; and

-- real-time contingency analysis results.